rehierl/node-tree-outliner/4-extensions/3-7-1-extensions.md

 conflicting statements with regards to the logical location of a section:
-(1) the sectioning node will be associated with one of the current section's ancestor sections, and (2) the section's content nodes will be associated with the declared section, which will then be a subsection to the sectioning node's parent section.
+(1) the sectioning node will be associated with one of the current section's ancestor sections, and (2) the section's content nodes will be associated with the declared section, which will be a subsection to the sectioning node's parent section.
 That is, the declared section will be strongly connected with its sectioning node (as it should be).

 > case 3 - when exiting a node's enter event - (0)